 - Find your most complicated contact record in your source file.

-- Manually recreate that record in Google Contacts by typing your values.
+- Manually add that record in Google Contacts by typing your values.

 - Open the example record and click the three vertical dots towards the top right.